ahwang16/gpt3-chatbot/README.md

 ## Tutorial
 [I](https://alyssahwang.com) worked on this project as part of my PhD candidacy exam (WPE-II for fellow Penn CIS people).
-Check out my report (TBA) "Designing and Implementing a Chatbot with GPT-3" for more information on human-centered design, GPT-3, and implementation.
+Check out my report (TBA) "Build Your Own ChatGPT" for more a practical overview of GPT-3, design critique, and code walkthrough.

 ## A Slight Bug...
 The chatbot supports querying any fine-tuned model that you have on your